How Much Protein Do You Need Daily? – A Clear Guide with a Chart for All Age Groups

 • Eat 1.2–1.5 g/kg body weight for fat loss

-• Prioritise protein at breakfast to reduce snacking.
+• Prioritize protein at breakfast to reduce snacking.

 Protein Needs for Muscle Building